robertvanoverbeek/AirflowTutorial/README.md

 * It has good facilities with respect to error handling, including upstream errors (dependencies);
 * It facilitates backfilling of historical data;
 * Monitoring / logging facilities;
-* A large user group contributing by building standard operators, enabling connections to many other infrastructures;
+* There is a large user group contributing by building standard operators, enabling connections to many other infrastructures.
+These can be found on https://github.com/apache/airflow/tree/master/airflow/contrib;
-* Airflow has extensive support for AWS and GCP and to a lesser extent for Azure (Hook, Sensor and Operator for Blob Storage and Azure Data Lake), although Databricks that has been integrated in Azure has contributed an Airflow operator which enables submitting runs to the Databricks platform.
-Hooks, Sensors and Operators are in the contrib section (beta), which can be found at https://github.com/apache/airflow/tree/master/airflow/contrib;
 * Integration in the cloud with big data and machine learning.
 You can build end-to-end (ML) solutions in the cloud with Airflow in combination with the other cloud services;
-* Thanks to the above-mentioned advantages, data engineers and data scientists don't waste much time on DevOps.
+* With the ease of use data engineers and data scientists don't waste much time on DevOps.

-#### 3. Setting up the Airflow environment in GCP
+#### 3. Setting up the Airflow environment in Google Cloud Platform (GCP)
-A prerequisite to setting up an Airflow environment in GCP is that you have a google account (gmail account), with which you can launch Google Cloud Platform (GCP).
-The nice thing of GCP is that it comes with a free $300,- trial credit.
+We will set up an Airflow environment in Google Cloud.
+Google has integrated Airflow in its offering Cloud Composer, with which setting up and Airfow environment is just a few clicks away.
+In addition GCP comes with a free $300,- trial credit per google account (gmail account) for a one year period.

-Then launch your Google cloud console (https://console.cloud.google.com), and navigate to 'Composer' via the 'hamburger' icon in the top left corner.
+Within your Google Account launch your Google cloud console (https://console.cloud.google.com) and navigate to 'Composer' via the 'hamburger' icon in the top left corner.
 You will then see the options as displayed in the following visual:
 <img src="https://github.com/robertvanoverbeek/AirflowTutorial/blob/master/images/ComposerMenu.PNG" width="774" height="265">
 <br/>